-The description of Ramberg beach on the Lofoten Islands begins like many of the other tropical beaches on Super Cool Beaches.
+The description of Ramberg beach on the Lofoten Islands begins like many of the other tropical beaches on the World Beach Guide.
 A crescent of white sands washed by crystal clear turquoise water…

 ...but hold on a minute.
 Ramberg is anything but tropical, it is located in the Arctic Circle.
 In fact you are more likely to be chased polar bear than a shark in these frigid waters.
 And the big green mountains that rise up beyond the beach might make you think of Hawaii or Tahiti but they spend much of the year covered in snow.